 Transportation to Camp

-The Fresh Air Fund provides charter buses to Camp ABC at 7:30 AM on the day of departure from Riverbank State Park (entrance to the park is located at 145th Street and Riverside Drive).
+The Fresh Air Fund provides charter buses to Camp ABC the morning of departure from Riverbank State Park (entrance to the park is located at 145th Street and Riverside Drive).
 Please arrive early in order to ensure your child has to check in.
-Children return to the same location at 11:00 AM on the day of return.
+Children return to the same location on the day of return.